-- Both options trades are not shown because they had expirations within 90 days of their transaction date.
-Option-implied volatility levels averaged 23 percent in the third quarter of 2022, which was down from 31 percent in the second quarter and reflected the general increase in allowance price stability. - The Cost Containment Reserve with a Trigger Price of \$13.91/ton in 2022 has helped reduce the risk of upward price variations.
+- For the third quarter of 2023, option-implied volatility levels averaged 25 percent, which was higher than the second quarter of 2023 when volatility averaged 22 percent. - The Cost Containment Reserve with a Trigger Price of \$14.88/ton in 2023 has helped reduce the risk of upward price variations.